A Message Regarding Changes in Medicine and Test Questions:

-Starting with exams administered in Spring 2015, ABIM is now distributing exam results in a new, electronic format.
-This new Score Report was redesigned in collaboration with ABIM Board Certified physicians across various specialties.
-The result is an enhanced, user-friendly report that provides a detailed description of exam performance in a timely manner.
-To learn more about the features of the updated score report, visit the Transforming ABIM blog or watch this interactive video.
+ABIM distributes assessment results in an electronic format.
+This score report was redesigned in 2015 in collaboration with ABIM Board Certified physicians across various specialties.
+The result is an enhanced, user-friendly report that provides a detailed description of assessment performance in a timely manner.

 ABIM uses an Automated Test Assembly (ATA) program to build its exams.
 This program ensures a fair balance of content on each examination form, so that each form reflects the distribution of the items according to the blueprint and other specific content criteria.
 ATA also uses statistical criteria to ensure that examination forms are comparably constructed with regard to difficulty, discrimination and other statistical constraints.
 The examination forms are built with items that best meet the content and statistical criteria; the Exam Committee chair then reviews and approves the ATA-constructed examination for approval before a form is administered to candidates.

 Your performance on the entire examination determines your examination pass-fail decision.
 Overall performance is reported on a standardized score scale ranging from 200 to 800, with a mean of 500.
 Candidates with equal ability will achieve the same standardized score.